oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 }
 ```

 Next, we need to call this service method.
-To do so, we'll need to read the claims values of the authenticated user and pass in the department to the `getMessages` method.
+To do so, we'll read the claims values of the authenticated user and pass in the department to the `getMessages` method.
 We'll access the claim through the ID token from Okta's auth state subject.
-Even though we're in a guarded route, we'll still add the safety measures to verify the user authentication and to return a default value if the claim isn't on the ID token for some reason.
+Even though we're in a guarded route, we'll still add the safety measures to verify the user authentication, and to return a default value if the claim isn't on the ID token for some reason.
 Open `src/app/protected/protected.component.ts` and update to the following code.

 ```ts
 export class ProtectedComponent implements OnInit {